To volunteer for any of our endurance rides, please click on the Contact link

 Riding Mentor - help and encourage new riders to learn the proper ins-and-outs of endurance riding, including how to pace oneself on the trail, what to bring to the ride for horse and rider, and what to expect at base camp, on the trails, and in the vet checks.

 Lecturer - give talks and lectures on various aspects of endurance riding that meet with any particular technical expertice you have to offer -- from shoeing and medical issues, to what to pack in a crew bag.
 If you love to talk, we'll put you up front with people who love to listen.
 Whatever you have to offer in the way of endurance advice will find a ready audience!

-- Organizer - help develop and host clinics or training rides, or other endurance related projects that are in the best interest of the Old Dominion Endurance Ride, Inc to help promote the sport and our goals.
+Organizer - help develop and host clinics or training rides, or other endurance related projects that help promote the Endurance sport.

 Helper - for setting up vet checks, assisting in the "on the ground" organization, and lending a helping hand where ever needed.
 You can often pick and chose the areas you would like to help -- we are always happy to accomodate our volunteers!